petrbroz/vscode-forge-tools/README.md

     <files shared by all viewables>
 ```

+Additional output formats are also supported, for example, F2D, OTG, or glTF.

+### Hubs & Derivatives View

+Experimental feature similar to the _Buckets & Derivatives_ view, but using a 3-legged authentication instead, allowing the user to browse their A360 hubs, BIM360 hubs, etc. In order for this view to be available, the user must first log into their Forge application with their Autodesk account.
+This can be done either by clicking the "Forge Auth" button in the bottom status bar, or by using the `forge.login` command.
+The extension will spin up a temporary web server on a preconfigured port (8123 by default), providing additional information about the login process, and waiting for a callback from the Autodesk servers.

+### Webhooks View

+The _Webhooks_ view can be used to browse and configure the [Forge Webhooks](https://forge.autodesk.com/en/docs/webhooks/v1/developers_guide/overview) service.

 ### Design Automation View

-The _Design Automation_ can be used for browsing [Forge Design Automation](https://forge.autodesk.com/en/docs/design-automation/v2/developers_guide/overview) entities such as app bundles and activities.
+The _Design Automation_ can be used for browsing [Forge Design Automation](https://forge.autodesk.com/en/docs/design-automation/v3/developers_guide/overview) entities such as app bundles and activities.
 It also provides a context menu that can be used to view additinal details of individual bundles or activities.

 ![Design Automation Preview](https://github.com/petrbroz/vscode-forge-tools/raw/develop/docs/design-automation-preview.gif)